apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-eks.md

 ***Steps:***

-1. Run the command below to view the ApeCloud MySQL Paxos group information.
+1. Run the command below to view the ApeCloud MySQL Paxos Group information.
 View the leader pod name in `Topology`.
 In this example, the leader pod's name is maple05-mysql-1.
    ```bash
    kbcli cluster describe maple05
    >